RobTillaart/HC4067/README.md

 ## Description

-A HC4067 class is a library to control the CD74HC4067 16 channel multiplexer and compatible devices.
+HC4067 is a library to control the CD74HC4067 16 channel multiplexer / demultiplexer and compatible devices.

+The HC4067 allows e.g one analog port read up to 16 different analog channels, or one digital port to read the state of 16 buttons.

 The channel selection is done with four select lines **S0..S3**